SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ![](img/ep-application-domain-4.png)

-Positive
+> aside positive
-: Note that the design is still missing applications and the application-event pub/sub association, which we will be defining in the next steps.
+> Note that the design is still missing applications and the application-event pub/sub association, which we will be defining in the next steps.

 ✅ Review the elements under each of the Application Domains to get an understanding of what is created by the import and their association.
 ## Create Application